Skip to Content

 Top 3 Rental Property Upgrades That May Not Be Worth the Money

-Neat, low-maintenance landscaping is an enticing quality for a rental property.
-Most renters have a preference for a visually appealing yard and easy to take care of.
-Upgrading your rental property’s landscaping by including many aesthetically pleasing plants and trees or creating gorgeous flower beds alongside with a large, lush lawn area may appear to be worth investing in.
-Ultimately, curb appeal is a crucial element of the perceived value of a rental home
+Clean, low-maintenance landscaping is an attractive feature for a rental home.
+Most renters want a neat, low-effort yard that’s easy to maintain.
+Upgrading your rental property’s landscaping with abundant plants and trees or designing intricate flower beds next to a large, lush lawn may appear as a valuable addition.
+After all, curb appeal significantly shapes the perceived value of a rental home.

-Wood flooring is popular among homeowners due to its natural beauty and inviting ambiance.
-However, it requires a lot of upkeep and is subject to damage from water leaks or other incidents.
-Furthermore, it’s essential to figure out whether renters will adequately care for a hardwood floor.
+Wood flooring is valued by homeowners for its natural style and warmth.
+However, it demands extensive upkeep and is susceptible to damage from water leaks or other incidents.
+Property owners must also assess whether tenants will adequately care for a hardwood floor.

-Considering the points discussed earlier, it’s worth remembering that while wood flooring may be a great upgrade for residents, the majority of renters are content with a low-maintenance look-alike substitute.
-It’s important for you to understand that natural hardwood is one of the more expensive upgrades, which means you may not recover the installation cost, even if you attempt to increase the rent.
+Considering these factors, it’s notable that while wood flooring may be a desirable upgrade for some, most renters are content with a low-maintenance look-alike option.
+Natural hardwood is one of the more expensive upgrades, so you may not recover the installation cost, even if you raise the rent to cover expenses.

-In today’s rental market, property managers and landlords may be motivated to integrate advanced technology such as smart thermostats, keyless entry systems, and energy-efficient devices to remain relevant and attract tenants
+In the modern rental market, property managers and landlords may feel pressured to integrate advanced technology such as smart thermostats, keyless entry systems, and energy-efficient appliances to attract tenants and remain competitive.

 Are you looking to optimize the profitability of your investment in Peoria and the surrounding region?
 It is advisable to contact Real Property Management Exclusive!
 We’re constantly accessible to aid you in achieving your objectives – contact us at 480-716-7899 or send us a message online.